Stefanuk12/Pterodactyl/eggs/README.md

 - Each server takes up roughly 2-4 GiB of memory usage
 - CPU usage is rougly between 40% and 100%

+## Executable Download

+This is the link that the install script uses to download boiii.exe.
+Make you set this to a working link like this <https://github.com/Ezz-lol/boiii-free/releases/latest/download/boiii.exe>

 ## IW4M

 Please refer to [this](#iw4m)